5 Ways To Make Ordinary Time Less Ordinary

 by Faith & Life, Liturgical Seasons

 Ordinary Time doesn’t have to be so ordinary.
-It can be just as prayerful, meaningful and productive as any of the liturgical times of the church year.
-The difference is, we have a lot more time to plan and accomplish things.
+It can be just as prayerful, meaningful, and productive as any of the liturgical times of the church year.
+The difference is that we have a lot more time to plan and accomplish things.

 Where do you start?
 Think about the things you wanted to accomplish during Lent.
 Yeah, I thought so.
-We all have good intentions and then life happens and we are unable to make the commitments we so enthusiastically planned for Lent.
+We all have good intentions, but then life happens, and we are unable to keep the commitments we so enthusiastically made for Lent.

 The Catholic Liturgical Year